UPCOMING PEACE REVIEW ISSUES:

 We publish essays on ideas and research in peace studies, broadly defined.
 Essays are relatively short (2500-3500 words), contain no footnotes or exhaustive bibliography, and are intended for a wide readership.
 The journal is most interested in the cultural and political issues surrounding conflicts occurring between nations and peoples.

-Please direct content-based questions or concerns to Special Editors:
+Please direct content-based questions or concerns to Guest Editors:

 Robert Elias (Editor in Chief)